On short-time behavior of implied volatility in a market model with indexes: Pricing index call options

 where $N$ is the cumulative distribution function of the standard normal distribution. \end{definition} While the index $I_t$ is not tradable, the future $F_{t,T}$ is tradable and a $\mathbb{Q}$-martingale with $F_{T,T} = I_T$.
 Here, $F_{t,T}$ may differ from $I_t$ since $I_t$ is not necessarily a $\mathbb{Q}$-martingale.
 Therefore, the ATM strike at time $0$ for the index option is $F_{0,T}$.
 Let $ C(T,x,k):= E[(I_T-xe^k)^+]$ be the price at time $0$ of a European call option with the log strike $k$. \begin{definition} The implied volatility $\sigma^{IV}: = \sigma^{IV}(T,F_{0,T},k)$ is the solution to the following equation

 The ATM skew is defined by

-\end{definition} \begin{assumption} The price $C(T,x,k)$ is continuously differentiable w.r.t $(x,k)$. \end{assumption} {It can be seen that if $I_T$ admits a nice probability density function then Assumption \ref{assum:C_der_k} is satisfied.} We remark that the option prices, implied volatilities, and other related quantities depend on the initial stock price vector $\mathbf{s}_0$ implicitly through the future prices $F_{0,T}$.
+\end{definition} \begin{assumption} The price $C(T,x,k)$ is continuously differentiable with respect to $(x,k)$. \end{assumption} {It can be seen that if $I_T$ admits a nice probability density function then Assumption \ref{assum:C_der_k} is satisfied.} We remark that the option prices, implied volatilities, and other related quantities depend on the initial stock price vector $\mathbf{s}_0$ implicitly through the future prices $F_{0,T}$.
 Below, we write $F_{0,T}(\mathbf{s}_0)$ to emphasize that the future price is a function of the initial stock values.
-The following result proves the continuity of such quantities with respect to (w.r.t.) the initial prices. \begin{proposition} Let Assumptions \ref{assumption:Gaussian_bound}, \ref{assum:C_der_k} be in force. \begin{itemize} \item[(i)] For any fixed $T >0$ and $\overline{\mathbf{s}}_0 \in \mathbb{R}^n$, it holds that \item[(ii)] For any $T>0, k \in \mathbb{R}, \overline{\mathbf{s}}_0 \in \mathbb{R}^n_+$, it holds that \item[(iii)] For any $T >0, \overline{\mathbf{s}}_0 \in \mathbb{R}^n_+$, it holds that \item[(iv)] The ATM skew is computed by
+The following result proves the continuity of such quantities with respect to the initial prices when $T$ is fixed.
+This situation is different from the ones in Propositions \ref{pro:future1}, \ref{pro:future2} where the initial values for stocks are fixed. \begin{proposition} Let Assumption \ref{assum:C_der_k} be in force.
+Fix $T >0$. \begin{itemize} \item[(i)] For any $\overline{\mathbf{s}}_0 \in \mathbb{R}^n_+$, it holds that \item[(ii)] For any $\overline{\mathbf{s}}_0 \in \mathbb{R}^n_+$, it holds that \item[(iii)] For any $\overline{\mathbf{s}}_0 \in \mathbb{R}^n_+$, it holds that \item[(iv)] For any $\overline{\mathbf{s}}_0 \in \mathbb{R}^n_+$, \end{itemize} \end{proposition} \begin{proof} Recall that $\Pi_n$ contains all permutations of the set $\{1,2,\ldots,n\}$.
+From \eqref{eq:future_decomp} and \eqref{eq:A} in Section \ref{proof:future1}, we write